-Who we are (the short version): Voirelia is a hub for psychology, dance, and philosophy.
+Who we are (the short version): Voirelia is a non-profit hub for psychology, dance, and philosophy.
 We create and showcase dance and other art works inspired by topics in psychology and philosophy.
 We bring together dancers, photographers, painters, psychologists, musicians, scientists, and people who are simply curious about dance and psychology.
 In the future, we also plan to present workshops, talks, and educational events on topics relevant to mental health and the arts.

 Explore our website to find blog posts, photography, mixed media art, music, videos, and dance works by different authors.
 We are constantly working on new projects, so check back soon for updates!

 We are looking to add consultants to our Core team, especially individuals with a background in philosophy (especially philosophy of science at this time), psychology, physics (esp. quantum physics and particle physics) and contemporary dance, who have experience and interest in producing and leading interdisciplinary events that bring our disciplines of interest together.
 Contact us for more info!